-This article was published by the Great British Mag team on 3 November 2020.
+This article was updated by the Great British Mag team on 20 April 2022.

 Surviving on a student budget can be challenging even with a part-time job, but it can be done if you use these nine tips.

 Your food bill is going to be one of your biggest living expenses so it’s worth learning a few hacks on how to get free food.